richard-melvin/RiversOfSartar/2_Basic_Mechanics.md

 For questworlds characters, all values should be multipled by 5.

 ## what to roll against

+The opposition to a roll is on the same scale as PC skills.
+It can be determined in any of a number of ways:.

 1. known value: one established previously, or printed in a published scenario